Quantifying and Learning Static vs. Dynamic Information in Deep Spatiotemporal Networks: Methodology

 \subsection{Sampling static and dynamic pairs}

 \textbf{Why static and dynamic?} We define static as `information arising from single frames' and dynamic as `information arising from the consideration of multiple frames'.
 The main alternative attribute to dynamics that we considered is `image motion' (\ie trackable points or regions), but `motion' is a subset of dynamic information~\cite{wildes2000qualitative,derpanis2011spacetime} (\eg stationary flashing lights have dynamics but no motion).
 Thus, we consider dynamics over motion because it encompasses a wider range of visual phenomena.
 In complement, we choose the term `static' over the possible alternative `appearance', because dynamics also can provide appearance information,~\eg object contours, even if camouflaged in a single frame, can be revealed through motion.
 For our metric, we produce video pairs that contain the same static information and perturbed dynamics, or vice versa, with the end goal of analyzing models trained on large-scale real-world datasets.
+The dynamic perturbation is done via frame shuffling or optical flow jitter (depending on the model input), while the static perturbation is achieved via video stylization.
+We note that \textit{shape} is a confounder between the static and dynamic factors: It is not feasible to completely disentangle static and dynamic as perceiving the motion of an object necessarily provides localized boundary information of that object.
+Despite this confounder, video stylization still provides notable differences as there is less mutual appearance information post-stylization (Sec.~\ref{sec:experiments}).
 We now detail our static and dynamic sampling techniques, as visualized in Fig.~\ref{fig:mainmethod} (panel 1).

 \textbf{Action recognition.} The action recognition models we consider take in multiple frames (four to thirty-two).
 To construct video pairs with the \textit{same} dynamics but \textit{different} static information (\ie~\textit{dynamic pairs}), we consider the same video but with two \textit{different} video styles.
 For video stylization, we use a recent video stylization method (with four possible styles) that perturbs static attributes like color, pixel intensity and texture~\cite{texler2020interactive}, but has less temporal artifacts (\eg flickering) than stylization methods that consider each image independently~\cite{huang2017arbitrary}.
 These video pairs will contain objects and scenes that have identical dynamics, but have perturbed static information.
 To construct pairs with the \textit{same} static information but \textit{different} dynamics (\ie~\textit{static pairs}), we take two videos of the same style, but randomly \textit{shuffle} the frames along the temporal axis; see Fig.~\ref{fig:mainmethod} (panel 1, left).
 In this case, the temporal correlations are altered while the static (\ie per-frame) information remains identical.